voxmenthe/omem/README.md

      | memory codex-hook
    ```

-Each command should print compact JSON containing the matching `hookEventName`
+Each command prints a small JSON object with the matching `hookEventName` and
-and `additionalContext`; neither command initializes or writes a memory store.
-See the
+`additionalContext`.
+The commands leave the memory store unchanged.
+See
-[`SETUP.md`](SETUP.md#complete-installation) runbook for expected output,
+[`SETUP.md`](SETUP.md#complete-installation) for expected output, help with
-multiple `CODEX_HOME` profiles, validation, development setup, and uninstall.
+multiple `CODEX_HOME` profiles, development setup, validation, and removal.

 ## Commands